Tx Lifecycle

 • Calls to get transaction information after they have landed on chain should return input as the encrypted calldata, and not the plaintext

-• A note on calldata encoding: s-types are encoded the same exact way as their public analogues.
-The consequence of this brings up an interesting artifact of the Seismic protocol (and maybe a security concern?): solidity has no clue whether functions are called with Seismic transactions or not.
-And as a result, it's totally allowed to altar shielded state with vanilla Ethereum transactions.
-It's also allowed to do the reverse, by altaring public state with Seismic transactions
+• A note on calldata encoding: s-types are encoded the same way as their public analogues.
+The consequence is an interesting artifact of the Seismic protocol (and maybe a security concern): Solidity has no clue whether functions are called with Seismic transactions or not.
+As a result, it's totally allowed to alter shielded state with vanilla Ethereum transactions.
+It's also allowed to do the reverse, by altering public state with Seismic transactions

 Shielded storage

-• Inside solidity, we've defined 2 new opcodes: CLOAD and CSTORE.
+• Inside Solidity, we've defined two new opcodes: CLOAD and CSTORE.
 These are the shielded analogues to SLOAD and SSTORE.
-We know to use CLOAD/CSTORE iff the underlying type is an s-type
+We use CLOAD/CSTORE when the underlying type is an s-type.

-• Importantly, we maintain only 1 state tree, as you can see in seismic-triearrow-up-right (a fork of alloy-trie).
-We modified the state tree by adding an extra boolean flag to leaves, is_private.
+• Importantly, we maintain only one state tree, as you can see in seismic-triearrow-up-right (a fork of alloy-trie).
+We modified the state tree by adding an extra boolean flag, is_private, to leaves.
 This is wrapped inside the struct called FlaggedStorage, which replaces StorageValue (a plain U256).
 We use this flag to validate CLOAD/CSTORE calls, and to know whether we can expose this piece of storage, via e.g. eth_getStorageAt

 • Unlike SSTORE/SLOAD, the gas cost of CLOAD/CSTORE does not change based on the length of the word stored.
 This is to prevent attackers from deducing information about shielded storage values